Learn about the MHIRT Program

 - Enable collaboration between colleges/universities and international research programs

 The MHIRT program at San Diego State University funds international summer research experiences for qualified undergraduate and graduate students from institutions across the United States.
 Our fellowship program provides training in biomedical sciences, medical anthropology, and public health across 6 sites: Ghana, Peru, Taiwan, Uganda, Mexico, and Jordan.
-Eligible participants must be U.S. citizens or permanent residents from a group under-represented in biomedical, behavioral, clinical, and social sciences.
+Eligible participants must be U.S. citizens or permanent residents from a group under-represented in biomedical, behavioral, clinical, and social sciences research.
 This includes members of racial and ethnic groups that have been identified by the National Science Foundation to be underrepresented in biomedical research (including Blacks and/or African Americans, Hispanic Americans or Latinos, American Indians and Alaska Natives, Native Hawaiians and other Pacific Islanders).
 Under-represented also includes disadvantaged backgrounds (e.g. socioeconomic status, disability, first generation to receive higher education).

 Undergraduates [junior or senior class standing for the current academic year (or those who can show other evidence of exceptional scientific interest, talent, and academic maturity)] should have completed two years of coursework in a major related to biomedical or behavioral health science, with a minimum GPA of 3.0.
 Previous undergraduate research experience is highly recommended before entering the MHIRT program.